michael-donat/canister.js/README.md

 Canister will build components using an order obtained from dependency graph, if cyclic dependency is detected it will fail hard during build phase.

+## Usage

+One the container is built, it will be frozen so no further modifications are possible.

+The only method exposed by container is `get(key)` which returns value under requested key.

 ## Contributing

 All contributions are more than welcome.
 Fork and PR not forgetting about linting and testing.